 Take the top of the cover and pull down and back towards the D-C-D assembly.
 Loop the elastic straps around the bottom corners of bar A to secure the cover to the frame.

-Mount the pre-assembled clamps, M, L and K to the upper handlebars on the snow thrower using the provided nuts, bolts and washers..
+Mount the pre-assembled clamps, M, L, and K to the upper handlebars on the snow thrower using the provided nuts, bolts, and washers.

 Center the J crossbar against the two clamps.
-Secure with the end clamps using nuts, bolts and washers.
+Secure it with the end clamps using nuts, bolts, and washers.
 Make sure the J bar uprights are level.
-Your clamps may need to be mounted to the horizontal handlebar, depending on your unit.
-Then tighten the L and K set-screws.
+Depending on your unit, the clamps may need to be mounted to the horizontal handlebar.
+Tighten the L and K set-screws.